Rees algebras of modules and coherent functors: A functor from coherent functors to commutative algebras

 By Theorem~\ref{thm:intrinsicdef}, the Rees algebra of $M$ is equal to the image of the canonical map $\sym(M)\to\Gamma(M^\ast)^\vee$.
-Here $\Gamma(M^\ast)^\vee$ denotes the graded dual of the algebra of divided powers of the dual of the module $M$.
 For definitions and properties of the algebra of divided powers and its dual, we refer the reader to \cite{Roby1963}, \cite{Rydh} or \cite{jag1}.
-From the latter, we have the following result. \begin{theorem}[\cite{jag1}, Theorem 3.9] Let $M$ be a finitely generated $A$-module.
-Then, the canonical module homomorphism $M^\ast\to \Gamma(M)^\vee$, sending $M^\ast$ into the degree 1 part of $\Gamma(M)^\vee$, which is $M^\ast$, induces a natural homomorphism of graded $A$-algebras If $M$ is free, then this map is an isomorphism. \end{theorem} By Remark~3.10 of \cite{jag1}, we also note that $\Gamma(M^\ast)^\vee$ is in general not generated in degree~$1$ and is therefore hard to work with.
+From the latter, we have the following result. \begin{theorem}[{\cite[Theorem~3.9]{jag1}}] Let $M$ be a finitely generated module over $A$.
+Then, the canonical module homomorphism $M^\ast\to \Gamma(M)^\vee$, sending $M^\ast$ into the degree 1 part of $\Gamma(M)^\vee$, which is $M^\ast$, induces a natural homomorphism of graded $A$-algebras If $M$ is free, then this map is an isomorphism. \end{theorem} By Remark~3.10 of \cite{jag1}, we also note that $\Gamma(M)^\vee$ is generally \emph{not} generated in degree~$1$, and is therefore hard to work with.
 Instead, we will consider the $A$-algebra

-which is the largest subring of $\Gamma(M)^\vee$ that is generated in degree $1$. \begin{remark} Let $M$ be a finitely generated $A$-module that is reflexive.
-Then, by Threorem~\ref{thm:intrinsicdef},
+which is the largest subring of $\Gamma(M)^\vee$ that is generated in degree $1$.
+Furthermore, for any finitely generated $A$-module $M$, we define